-The strength of your company’s financial strategy begins at the top with executive management, but without a cohesive team of financial experts, cracks will begin to appear in foundation of your company’s financial practices.
+The strength of your company’s financial strategy begins at the top with executive management, but without a cohesive team of financial experts, cracks will begin to appear in the foundation of your company’s financial practices.
 As you consider how to best structure your financial team, focus on the contributions of your bookkeeper, your accountant, and your payroll manager, as well as financial analysts and tax accountants.

 When all parties understand their responsibilities and are executing on them every month and every quarter, tax prep should be a breeze.
-The main consideration--rather than scrambling to find all the necessary information--is communication.
+The main consideration–rather than scrambling to find all the necessary information–is communication.
 Encouraging consistent communication between all parties is key, and those parties should include: bookkeepers, accountants, department heads, management, and outsourced tax consultants.
 Without teamwork and communication, it can be very challenging to collect necessary information, and this shortcoming will translate into frustration, delays, inaccuracies, and penalties.

 For additional tips and tricks on managing a remote team, read our article in Entrepreneur.

 Know the roles and responsibilities of your finance team during tax time

 Specifically, in preparation for tax time, the diagram below shows everyone’s roles and responsibilities.
 While the roles sometimes overlap in smaller companies, it’s important to evaluate whether the members of your finance team are on top of what they’re responsible for.

 A few things to keep in mind:

 Not all businesses have both an accountant and a tax preparer.
 Depending on your accountant’s background, they can probably take care of the tax basics.
 However, as your business grows, it will be increasingly important to keep track of changing regulations and sales tax rules in the states do business in, which is why a subject matter expert like a tax preparer or tax accountant proves useful.